Lobuje East Peak 21 Days Map

 Duration:

-21 Days (17 Days trek and climb and rest of the time in Kathmandu and traveling)
+Duration: 21 Days (17 Days trek and climb + Rest of the days in Kathmandu for Preparation + traveling)

-Our program total duration is spending few days in Kathmandu, then trek to Everest Base Camp for acclimatization and reaching the base camp of the world’s highest peak then 4 days of climbing.
+Lobuje East Peak climbing program consists of a few days in Kathmandu for preparation, then flight to Lukla to start a trek to Everest Base Camp for acclimatization and reaching the base camp of the world’s highest peak followed by summitting Lobuje East Peak

 Grading: Strenuous Grade Alpine grade PD